IoTPlay/menu_ansible/README.md

 But the open source version lacks menu structures, etc, essentially one run the playbooks, with all the command line options from the Terminal.
 This menu system has 2 lines per menu, a human readable line, displayed on the menu, and the ansible, or other sh-script command line to execute the playbook.

 ### My Environment
-I use a Mac, and manage Raspberry Pi's, both from my home LAN, and over the Internet with the menu structure.
+We use Apple Macs, and manage Raspberry Pi's, both from my home LAN, and over the Internet with the menu structure.

 ### Knowing Ansible